Alberto Zaccheroni: Juventus

 On 29 January 2010 he was appointed to replace Ciro Ferrara as head coach of under-crisis Juventus.
 He signed a four-month contract.

 On 14 February 2010, Zaccheroni achieved his first win as a Juventus manager, defeating Genoa 3–2.
 His first loss in charge of the team arrived two weeks later, a 0–2 home defeat to Palermo.

 He also guided Juventus through the newly established UEFA Europa League campaign, after the club failed to qualify to the first knockout round of the UEFA Champions League.
-In his first game at European level with Juventus, his side defeated 2–1 AFC Ajax in Amsterdam (the return leg then ended 0–0), and then went on to play English opponents Fulham.
+In his first game at European level with Juventus, his side defeated 2–1 Ajax in Amsterdam (the return leg then ended 0–0), and then went on to play English opponents Fulham.
 The first leg ended in a 3–1 win, but in Craven Cottage his side suffered a 4–1 defeat, sending Juventus out of the competition on a 5–4 aggregate scoreline.
 After a good start, results fell down again, similarly to the way they did during Ferrara's tenure, and Juventus ended the season in seventh place, thus concluding what was remembered as one of the most troubled Serie A seasons for the bianconeri.